 Our Organizational History

 Lutherans for Life – Canada is an organization whose mission is to “witness to the sanctity of human life through education based on the Word of God.”
 Lutherans for Life – Canada believes every human life – from conception to natural death regardless of physical or mental challenges or condition of dependence – is precious in God’s sight.
-The vision of Lutherans for Life – Canada is to be a biblical, pro-life voice and resource to Lutherans, and through them, to transform society.
+The vision of Lutherans for Life – Canada (LFL-C) is a biblical, pro-life voice and resource to Lutherans, and through them, to transform society.
 LFL-C strives to network with pastors and laypeople to make positive differences in people’s lives.
 Through local chapters and/or congregational members who serve as Life Ministry Coordinators, LFL-C educates other Lutherans on life issues from a biblical law/gospel perspective through LFL produced videos, publications, audiotapes and materials for worship and Bible study.

 You may be thinking, “This sounds like a worthy cause, but my schedule is already packed full with activities.
 Why should I, or the members of my congregation, become involved in Lutherans for Life – Canada?”
 I could respond, “Because we bought you breakfast” or “Because a synodical resolution says so,” but these reasons are not very compelling.